What Is Drunk Driving?

 Drunk driving is defined as operating any motor vehicle while under the influence of alcohol or drugs.
 Legally, impairment may be described as when a driver’s blood alcohol concentration reaches or exceeds 0.08 percent.
 However, impairment starts at much lower levels.
 Driving under the influence does not just apply to cars.
 Rather, this may refer to motorcycles, bicycles, and even golf carts.

-But even though it is illegal to drive under the influence in all states, drunk driving still manages to account for a staggering amount of deaths – one every 39 minutes in 2022 alone.
+Each year, over 1.5 million people are arrested for driving under the influence of something, which is simply DUI–related offenses.
+Even though it is illegal to drive under the influence in all states, drunk driving still manages to account for a staggering number of deaths.

 How does alcohol affect driving ability?